The future world of workPrint publication

 - Agile and flexible working – Many businesses had few or no staff working remotely before the pandemic.
 Of course, for some, such as manufacturing, it wasn’t possible, but for many it was due to a pre-conceived negative view or simple reluctance to tackle the challenges and technology.
 Attitudes are most likely to have changed.
 In addition, staff with childcare and other caring responsibilities will have been working flexibly in different ways and at different times.
 This will hopefully give employers the ability to recruit from further afield and also lead to a more diverse workforce.
 Just a note here to some comments that the Chancellor made during the first announcement of the furlough scheme, which are likely to be laying the foundations to a wider review of the gig economy/employment status debate.
 The Government will be likely to pursue changes, as it will raise more revenue via tax and NI and be a general vote-winner as no doubt the message will be, “if you want protection from the State, you have to contribute your share”.
 The net effect is that businesses should be careful before basing their economic recovery around a self-employed workforce.
 Watch Charlotte Smith’s video nugget for more information on agile working and read our articles ‘The Age of Agile Working’, and ‘How to deal with flexible working requests as people return to the workplace‘ which explore these issues more indepth.

 - Technology and automation – Investing in technology, automating processes and digitalisation may have already been on the agenda, but the current situation has only added to the case for greater and faster investment.
 Automation and technology can lead to greater capacity, greater monitoring and data collection, and less room for error.
 This links to the suggestion of up-skilling the workforce and seeking to recruit those who have the skills needed to create this technology, operate and analyse new technology.
 Such advances will allow even more roles to be carried out remotely (including those which no-one would have previously considered capable of being carried out remotely, such as production line operators).
+Read our article on ‘The future of the factory’ and watch our recent webinar ‘Technology, automation and people’ which discuss this topic in more detail.

 - Motivating and incentivising the workforce – In this uncertain time, people can struggle to feel motivated.
 It’s therefore important that employers think about how they can make employees feel valued and bring teams together – virtual social engagements such as group exercise classes and quizzes look set to replace traditional team days out!
 Employers will also want to consider fair remuneration and reward for those who have been key in keeping the business running.
 Given that cash is likely to be tight, thought should be given to non-cash benefits and even equity/LTIP arrangements for key workers who the business needs to retain to ensure success.
 This is also consistent with the concept of “stakeholder capitalism” that has been discussed at places such as Davos.
 Andrew Rayment and Charlotte Smith from our employment team discussed ‘Employee Engagement and future HR trends’ with a panel of HR Directors and Leadership Developers on a live Q&A webinar.
 You can watch the recording here.
 You can also read our recent article on employee and stakeholder engagement, and why businesses should prioritise social, environmental and ethical considerations.